mutaimwiti/rbactl/README.md

   make use of it.
 Note that the library does not in any way mutate the object.
 Only your callback can do so because all the library does is invoke your callback with the object.

-> See how the functions can be used on the [postgres example](examples/postgres/app/middleware/can.js).

 ##### `createCan`

 This function generates the can function for you.
 It is the cleanest way because it masks the call to `authorize()` and